vishipayyallore/speaker-series-2024/0205_DNLH_Aws_CodeDeploy/README.md

 ## What are we doing today?

 > 1. The Big Picture
+>    - Pre-requisites
+>    - Previous sessions
 > 1. Create .NET 8 Minimal API
 >    - Discusion on .NET 8 Minimal API
->    - Execute it locally using Swagger / Postman
+>    - Execute it locally using Swagger / Postman / .http file
 > 1. AWS Code Commit
 >    - Check in and Check out the code
 >    - Branching, Pull Request